 Craig Hospital is designated by the National Institute on Disability Rehabilitation and Research (NIDRR) as a Model System Center for spinal cord injury and is home to an active research department currently conducting a wide variety of ongoing studies.

-For further information regarding the University of Colorado Graduate Medical Education Program and eligibility requirements:
+For further information regarding the University of Colorado Graduate Medical Education Program and eligibility requirements, visit their website.

 SCI MEDICINE FACULTY